vmware-archive/liota/packages/dev_disc/README.md

 keep_alive = 60

 ConnectDisconnectTimeout = 10
-* When MQTT broker also sits on the edge system, MQTT subscriber can listen on 127.0.0.1/localhohst and use basic authentication to guarantee secured communication with MQTT broker.
+* When MQTT broker also sits on the edge system, MQTT subscriber can listen on 127.0.0.1/localhost with port < 1024 and use basic authentication to guarantee secured communication with MQTT broker.
 It's MQTT broker and MQTT publisher's responsibility to guarantee MQTT broker and external world communicate securely.

 # Configuration B (under /etc/liota/packages, inside sampleProf.conf)